 Living with co-occurring disorders is not simple, but neither are you.
 You have fought and won the battle on both fronts, and now you continue your battle.
 You are winning both battles every day, and even if others don’t know how amazing you are, you do.
 You know where you’ve been and what it took to get here.
 Now you know what it takes to stay here.
 You are powerful.
 Co-occurring disorders might be your double-headed dragon, but you are absolutely slaying it.

-Fight your battle on both fronts with the skills you gained at Potomac Programs.
+Fight your battle on both fronts with the skills you gained at Embark Behavioral Health.
 For questions call 1-855-809-0409.
 You are worth every battle, every second, every day.